thojmr/CardDataDetector/README.md

 It will check any image urls ending with .png for Illusion card data and scene data.
 When an image has card data the extension icon will turn green.
 Use case: "right click image > open image in new tab > check icon color in that tab".

+It's too much effort to host this officially through the Chrome App Store, so you'll install it as an unpacked extension (below).

 ## How to install
 1. Download the latest .zip from the Releases page